sedak326/Internal-Knowledge-Base-RAG/README.md

 # Multimodal RAG

 Companies accumulate a lot of documentation.
 Finding answers in a 200-page manual is slow, so this tool turns PDF documents into a local knowledge base you can query in plain language.
-Originally built to handle internal company manuals, with the goal of eventually helping support teams answer customer questions faster.
+Originally built to handle internal company manuals for a company with strict data privacy requirements, which is why the entire stack runs locally with no data leaving the machine.
+The goal is to eventually extend it to help support teams answer customer questions faster.

 ---